HL7/crmi-ig/input/pages/introduction.md

 ##### Authoring Knowledge Terminology Service
 {: #authoring-knowledge-terminology-service}

-An artifact terminology service is a FHIR terminology service with specific capabilities to enable mangaement of versioning issues for collections of knowledge artifacts.
+An artifact terminology service is a FHIR terminology service with specific capabilities to enable management of versioning issues for collections of knowledge artifacts.
 In particular, support for providing version-binding information as part of terminology operation requests is key to supporting the development of collections of artifacts with extensive terminology references.

 See [Artifact Terminology Service](artifact-terminology-service.html) for a complete description of the capabilities provided by an artifact terminology service.